 1. Installation: The need for cables makes installation more complex, often requiring professional help.

-2. Less Flexibility: Once installed, wired cameras are harder to move.
+2. Less Flexibility: Once installed, wireless cameras are harder to move.
 This can be limiting if you want to change the camera location in the future.

 3. Aesthetics: Cables running around your home may not be visually pleasing and could pose a tripping hazard.